 - You walk goes up to 3860 m height

 - It can be quiet difficult so Physical fitness is required for your health safety

 Accommodation in Kathmandu

 You all package includes accommodation in Kathmandu according to you Itinerary with private bathroom, twin sharing bedroom.
-We always make sure our clients have the comfortable and nice stay in Kathmandu.
-You Hotel in Kathmandu will be in an easy location with all necessity shopping mall, restaurants, and the transportation.
+We always make sure our clients have a comfortable and nice stay in Kathmandu.
+You Hotel in Kathmandu will be in an easy location with all necessity shopping mall, restaurants, and transportation.

 Accommodation in Everest Short Trek

 While you are in Everest Short Trek, you will have the twin sharing and private bathroom in Namche, Phakding, and Lukla.
 Thereafter, you will be spending your nights in a local tea house in your entire trekking time, and we always make sure our clients have the comfortable stay after your 7 to 8 hours of walk.
 All the tea houses provide common toilet which is a sharing toilet.
 As you reach at high altitude above 4500 m, the village and settlements become smaller and smaller, and due to the peak season with the high flow of tourist accommodation ma becomes limited.
 In this situation, you may have to share a common room to make sure all the other hikers get a nice and warm sleep to get ready for the next day.